typesense/typesense-website/docs-site/content/guide/ai-agents-typesense.md

 **4. Configuration diff lookup** - Mirror `*.env`, feature-flag manifests, and deployment YAMLs.
 When a deploy changes behavior, query `"feature flag rotation" filter_by=service:payments` and instantly compare what flipped.

-**5. Tooling inventory & research vault** - Skill READMEs, CLI flags, ADRs, API docs, PDFs, blog posts, YouTube transcripts—all indexed with metadata.
+**5. Tooling inventory & research vault** - Skill READMEs, CLI flags, ADRs, API docs, PDFs, blog posts, YouTube transcripts, all indexed with metadata.
 Instead of grep-ing or re-reading docs, one hybrid query surfaces the right file path, usage example, or quotable snippet.

 > In short: if it's text (or embeddings) that I'll need to recall under time pressure, I throw it into Typesense with enough metadata to facet by source, time, or project.
 Then every "hey, remember…" question turns into a single hybrid query instead of spelunking through 20 tools.